larioscn/IDS6938-SimulationTechniques/Homework3/Readme.md

 This is the framework for homework #3.

-The assignment is due: **Monday, April  24 at 11:59PM (EST)** Using Extra Day: Due April 25, 11:59PM EST
+The assignment is due: **Monday, April  24 at 11:59PM (EST)** Using Extra Days: Due April 26

 ### Part 1: Behaviors